 Rare cardiovascular subclavian artery aneurysm.
-That wasn’t on my bingo card.
+That wasn’t on my bingo card for 2022.
 But then again, not much of these last few years was on either mine or anyone else’s bingo cards, and yet, here we all are, just trying to deal.

 In many ways, my entire life has been a series of unexpected twists and turns, some planned, some not, but they all follow the same theme: how can I turn this experience into a net positive?
 But it wasn’t always this way.
 Let me take it all the way back for a moment.